 Key areas of program emphasis:

-The program offers advanced-level courses in education that can be used to provide a transition to doctoral-level study, depending on career goals.
 At the completion of the program, graduates are eligible to take the National League for Nursing's Certified Nurse Educator certification examination.

 This degree follows the general graduate application deadlines.

 Join one of our online information sessions to learn more about this and other Edson College programs designed for licensed Registered Nurses.

 Financing Your Education

 Students accepted into this Edson College program are eligible to apply for the Nurse Faculty Loan Program to help complete their degree.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 DNP 601 Theoretical Foundations for Advance Practice Nursing (3) or NUR 544 Theoretical Foundations for Nursing (3)

 DNP 602 Evaluating Research for Practice (3)

 DNP 604 Advanced Human Pathophysiology Across Lifespan (4)